annotell/public-docs/docs-src/docs/kognic-io/overview.md

     metadata: Mapping[str, Union[int, float, str, bool]] = field(default_factory=dict)
 ```

-The fields contain all the information required to create the scene.

 ### External Id
-Whenever a scene is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
-However, in order to make communication around specific scenes easier we also require clients to include an identifier to the scene via the external id.
+A scene automatically gets a UUID when it is created.
+This UUID is used as the primary identifier by Kognic and all of our internal systems.
+Additionally, an external id is required as an identifier when creating the scene in order to make communication around specific scenes easier.

 ### Sensor Specification
 The sensor specification contains information related to the different camera and/or lidar sensors
 used for capturing the data present on the scene.

-The additional fields are optional and relate to specifying the order of the camera sensors and
+The additional fields are optional and related to specifying the order of the camera sensors and
 human readable variants of the sensor name (e.g. "Front Camera" instead of "FC").

 ```python